mackenco/Asteroids/README.md

-asteroids
+Asteroids
 =========

-a browser-based asteroids game using javascript
+A browser-based asteroids game using javascript